EugeneShatikhin/Evgeniy_Shatikhin/README.md

 2. Alternatively, run cmd.exe in folder.
 Type in 'dotnet test' to run all tests, type in 'dotnet test -t' to list all tests, type in 'dotnet test --filter {NAME}' to run tests cointaining {NAME}.
 More information [here](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test)

 # Info
 Cucumber feature files and step definitions can be found at Lab6WebUITests\Features\
+Due to the nature of these tests, they are better run in this order:
+1. LogInFeature
+2. PayGradeAddFeature (1 - Unique, 2 - Which already exists)
+3. AddCurrencyFeature (1 - Successfully add currency, 2 - Adding currency fails)
+4. DeleteCurrencyFeature
+5. DeletePayGradeFeaturu